 Man: Man was supernaturally created in the image of God on the 6th 24-hour day of the creation week and is not a product of evolution.
 Adam sinned and was expelled from the garden and fellowship with God.
 All mankind is separated from God (Gen. 1:26-28, 2:7, 3:1-24; Rom.
 3:23, 5:12; Eph.
 2:3), and is in need of a Savior because of that separation.

 Salvation: Eternal life is received as the gift of God by His grace through faith in the Lord Jesus Christ (The true Jesus of Nazareth, who lived, died on the cross, was buried for three days and rose from the grave) as the only way to everlasting life.
-There are no good deeds or works involved.
-(Acts 16:30,31; 1 Cor.
+There are no good deeds or works involved or allowed (Acts 16:30,31; 1 Cor.
 15:1-4, Eph.
 2:8-9).

 The Church: All believers in the local church are members of the Body of Christ with Christ as the Head.
 The local church is where we assemble to glorify God, for teaching, fellowship, prayer and equipping for ministry (I Cor.
 1:2; Col. 1:18, 24, 3:11; Eph.
 4:11-18; Gal.
 6:10).